dcl-2017-04/curriculum/docs/spatial-vis.md

 ![](spatial-vis_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Note that ggplot2 takes care of setting the aspect ratio correctly.

-When you include multiple layers, ggplot2 will take care of ensuring that they all have a common CRS.
+When you include multiple layers, ggplot2 will take care of ensuring that they all have a common CRS so that it makes sense to overlay them.

 ``` r
 ggplot() +